danchoi/kindlefodder/README.md

 Create a recipe file in the `recipes/` directory.

 Follow the existing recipes as models.
 The `recipes/heroku.rb` recipe was the first and is also the most extensively commented.
-The requirements of a recipe should be fairly simple and straightforward.

-Writing recipe code to clean up and extract Kindle-friendly content can range from easy to brain-teaseresque, depending on the source.
+The requirements of a recipe should be simple and straightforward.
+I've tried to minimize the amount of work a recipe has to do by abstracting away all the low-level details of generating Kindle MOBI documents.
+You won't have to think about NCX and OPF files, just fetching HTML source material, cleaning the HTML up, and splitting it up into Kindle sections and articles.
+Stil, writing recipe code to clean up and extract Kindle-friendly content can be time-consuming, depending on the source.
+But in many cases it takes me no more than 20 minutes.

 Once you finish your recipe, generate the ebook with this command: